 Ignition module testing is performed using a DVOM, heat gun, and oscilloscope by measuring trigger signal voltage between 0.3–1.2 volts AC, confirming coil primary switching under 5 amps, and validating ground integrity below 0.1 ohms.

-- Disconnect battery using a 10mm wrench – prevent short circuits.
+- Disconnect battery using a 10mm wrench to prevent short circuits.

-- Backprobe module signal wire with DVOM leads – avoid insulation damage.
+- Backprobe module signal wire with DVOM leads to avoid insulation damage.

 - Heat module to 180°F using a heat gun — do not exceed 220°F.

-- Crank engine and monitor signal dropouts – keep hands clear of belts.
+- Crank engine and monitor signal dropouts while keeping hands clear of belts.

 Yes, 60% of failed modules pass bench tests below 120°F.